 Dr. Coon is a world-renowned vascular neurosurgeon and researcher.
-He is an Adjunct Professor of Neurosurgery at the Johns Hopkins University School of Medicine in Baltimore, Maryland.
+He is the Director of Endovascular and Cerebrovascular Neurosurgery for The Carondelet Neurological Institute in Tucson, Arizona.
 He is a highly skilled in Endovascular Neurosurgery, a field that uses the innovative approach of working within the vessels to treat conditions of the brain and spine.
-He serves as the Director of Endovascular Neurosurgery for the Johns Hopkins Medical Institutes.
 As one of the world leaders in the endovascular treatment of cerebral aneurysms, he primarily focuses his efforts on the treatment of hemorrhagic and ischemic stroke using an array of endovascular techniques.

 He commenced his medical education at Columbia University in New York City in the late 1990s.
 Upon graduating Alpha Omega Alpha (AOA), he traveled to Baltimore, Maryland to start his residency in Neurosurgery at the Johns Hopkins University School of Medicine.
 It was during this time that he also completed a dedicated 2-year fellowship in Interventional Neuroradiology/Endovascular Neurosurgery.
 In 2009, he was recruited to join the faculty of the Johns Hopkins Department of Neurosurgery to serve as the Director of Endovascular Neurosurgery.
 Dr. Coon’s experience in treating aneurysms and other forms of stroke using endovascular means is unrivaled in the Mid-Atlantic Region (Maryland, DC, Virginia, Carolinas).

 Dr. Coon is a prolific author, educator, and researcher.
 His current research interests focus on the use of flow-diverting stents for the treatment of complex cerebral aneurysms as well as the use of next-generation neuro-endovascular devices for aneurysm and stroke treatment.

-He lives in suburban Baltimore with his wife (Laura) and their two small children (Alex and Ellie).
-Dr. Coon is an avid cyclist and endurance athlete having completed 16 different Ironman events around the world.
+He enjoys spending his time outside of the hospital with his wife (Laura) and their two small children (Alex and Ellie).
+Dr. Coon is an avid cyclist and endurance athlete, having completed 16 different Ironman events around the world.

 Geoffrey P. Colby, M.D.
 Ph.D., Vice President